zyla/xdcommits/README.md

  - `xdcommits.settleFrames` - number of frames to discard before the real capture.
 Use this is if your webcam takes some time to warm up.
 Default
-   value: 1 (the second frame will be used).
+   value: 1 (the second frame will be used). *Not currently supported when using ffmpeg*.

  - `xdcommits.gifFrames` - number of frames used when capturing GIFs.
 Note that `settleFrames` is also respected; GIF frames will be captured after the